 The new dimension of feedback takes us back to the beginning by focusing on how we understand feedback and how we can use mistakes and failures as good sources for development.
-According to the latest survey, 65% of employees asked for more feedback because they want to know where they are in their career.
+According to the latest survey, 65% of employees asked for more feedback because they want to know where they are in their careers.
 At the same time, only 1 in 5 employees thinks that their superior gives them constructive feedback, while most employees are not really sure how to use the information given to them.
-One of the reasons for such a small number of successful feedbacks lies in the fact that most managers are focused on techniques when giving feedback, but in order to use the techniques we need to understand when applying feedback, for what reasons and what are the parameters we must to consider that feedback would be successful and developed.
+One of the reasons for such a small number of successful feedbacks lies in the fact that most managers are focused on techniques when giving feedback, but in order to use the techniques, we need to understand when to apply feedback, for what reasons, and what are the parameters we must to consider that feedback would be successful and developed.

 - Beliefs vs. facts

 - How emotions and existing relationships affect giving feedback

 - Learning curve – right and wrong feedback

 - DISC methodology and feedback – How to use different behavioral styles in creating feedback habits

 - Feedback techniques and how to lead a feedback meeting: